upasanadeka/Text-Animation/README.md

 - Pull requests can be made in any GitHub-hosted repositories/projects.
 - Sign up anytime between October 1 and October 31.

-## Rules 👀
+## Participation Rules 👀

-To qualify for the official limited edition Hacktoberfest shirt, you must register and make four pull requests (PRs) between October 1-31 (in any time zone).
-PRs can be made to only the ones with issues labeled Hacktoberfest.
-If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
-This year, the first 70,000 participants who successfully complete the challenge will earn a T-shirt.
+To get a shirt, you must make four pull requests (PRs) between October 1–31 in any time zone.
+Pull requests can be to any public repository on GitHub, not just the ones highlighted.
+The pull request must contain commits you made yourself.
+If a maintainer reports your pull request as spam, it will not be counted toward your participation in Hacktoberfest.
+If a maintainer reports behavior that’s not in line with the project’s code of conduct, you will be ineligible to participate.
+This year, the first 70,000 participants can earn a T-shirt.

 Read more about [participation details](https://hacktoberfest.digitalocean.com/details).